tocantrell/sd-refdrop-comfyui/README.md

 | ![Base](examples/base.png) | ![Real Base](examples/real_base.png) | ![Real Merge](examples/real_merge.png) | ![Real Diff](examples/real_diff.png) |

 ## Usage Guide
 I recommend installing by using the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager).
 Within the ComfyUI Manager Menu, click Custom Nodes Manager and then Install via Git URL at the bottom.
+If you get a security error, open `ComfyUI/custom_nodes/ComfyUI-Manager/config.ini` and change `security_level` from `normal` to `weak`.
 After refreshing ComfyUI, you will now have access to five new nodes under the `RefDrop` custom node category.
 Most users should stick with the `RefDrop Combined` node, but there are separate nodes for the `Save` and `Use` if you have a particular use case.
 Below is a basic workflow example.

 ![RefDrop node implementation example](examples/node_layout.png)